 - You don’t have to hand over your card number or share details such as the card security code.

-- You’ll still be able to collect rewards for your purchases since your virtual card numbers are attached to your credit card account.
+- You can still collect rewards for your purchases since your virtual card numbers are attached to your credit card account.

 - The number expires, preventing future unauthorized charges.
 For example, instead of using a credit card to sign up for a free trial service, you can use a virtual card number and cancel the number immediately.
 That way, you won’t have to worry about canceling the service before the trial period ends.